k2-fsa/sherpa-onnx/dart-api-examples/vad/README.md

 # Introduction

-This folder shows how to use the Dart API from sherpa-onnx for voice activity detection (VAD).
+This example shows how to use the Dart API from sherpa-onnx for voice activity detection (VAD).
+Specifically, we use VAD to remove silences from a wave file.

 # Usage